 Developed to protect students enrolled in our school, this policy has been formally approved and endorsed by the Board.
-The Principal is responsible for implementation of this policy, and may further delegate aspects to his Senior Staff and Child Safety Officers where appropriate.
+The Principal is responsible for implementation of this policy, and may further delegate aspects to his Senior Staff and Welfare Committee members where appropriate.
 The Principal is also responsible to report on implementation of this policy back to the Board.